platformsh/platformsh-docs/docs/src/languages/php/_index.md

 If a `composer.json` file is present on your project, `composer --no-ansi --no-interaction install --no-progress --prefer-dist --optimize-autoloader` is run during [build](../../create-apps/hooks/hooks-comparison.md#build-hook).

 The Composer [build flavor](../../create-apps/app-reference.md#build) uses the latest Composer 1.x release as [a dependency](../../create-apps/app-reference.md#dependencies) to manage dependencies.
-To use Composer 2.x on your project, add the following to your app configuration:
+To use Composer 2.x, add the following to your app configuration:

 ```yaml {location=".platform.app.yaml"}
 dependencies: